Vietnamese journalist Phan Kim Khanh is under house arrest after serving a six-year prison sentence on anti-state charges.

 The U.N.
 Human Rights Council’s Working Group on Arbitrary Detention published an opinion on May 29, 2020, stating that Khanh’s detention was “arbitrary” and a violation of international law.
 It said that Khanh was “specifically targeted for his independent reporting, and his detention is in violation of his right to freedom of expression, both de jure and de facto.”

-In late 2020, Vietnam’s Ministry of Public Security, which oversees the country’s prison system, did not respond to CPJ’s emailed requests for comment about Khanh’s health, status in prison, and allegations of mistreatment.
+Vietnam’s Ministry of Public Security, which oversees the country’s prison system, did not respond to CPJ’s October 2023 emailed requests for comment about Khanh’s house arrest and his allegations of mistreatment.